Housing Adaptation Grant for People with a Disability

 What happens after I send my application?

-When your local authority receives your application, they will:
+When your local authority gets your application, they will:

 • Check your application and see if you qualify for the grant